Jocelynmie/Personal-Home-Page/README.md

 A responsive personal portfolio website showcasing my professional experience, projects, and technical skills as a Full Stack Developer.
 The website features a clean, modern design with sections for projects, work experience, and contact information.

+## Creative Features

+### Interactive Contact Form
+Enhanced the user experience with a dynamic "Send Message" button that:
+- Changes color and scales up slightly on hover
+- Shows a brief loading animation during form submission
+- Provides visual feedback with a success/error state after submission

 ## Key Features

 - Responsive navigation with Bootstrap